php-dev-br/laravel-doc-pt-br/configuration.md

 You may also provide `message` and `retry` options to the `down` command.
 The `message` value may be used to display or log a custom message, while the `retry` value will be set as the `Retry-After` HTTP header's value:

     php artisan down --message="Upgrading Database" --retry=60

-Even while in maintenance mode, specific IP addresses or networks may be allowed to access the application using the command's `allow` option:

-    php artisan down --allow=127.0.0.1 --allow=192.168.0.0/16

 To disable maintenance mode, use the `up` command: